-If you’ve read the blog posts on CloudJourney.io before, you’ve likely read the term “Continuous Verification”.
-If you haven’t that’s okay too.
-There’s an amazing article from Dan Illson and Bill Shetti on The New Stack explaining in detail what Continuous Verification is.
-In a nutshell, the Continuous Verification comes down to making sure that DevOps teams put as many checks as possible into their CI/CD pipelines.
-Adding checks into a pipeline means there are fewer manual tasks and that means you have access to more data tot smooth out and improve your development and deployment process.
+If you’ve read the blog posts on CloudJourney.io before, you’ve likely come across the term “Continuous Verification”.
+If not, no worries.
+There’s a solid article from Dan Illson and Bill Shetti on The New Stack that explains it in detail.
+The short version: Continuous Verification means putting as many automated checks as possible into your CI/CD pipelines.
+More checks, fewer manual tasks, more data to smooth out and improve your development and deployment process.

-In part one of this series, we’ve gone over the tools and technologies that make up the ACME Serverless Fitness Shop.
-Now, it’s time to dive into the depths.
-Let’s check out Continuous Everything!
+In part one of this series, we covered the tools and technologies behind the ACME Serverless Fitness Shop.
+Now it’s time to look at the CI/CD side of things.

-Let’s go over what the ACME Serverless Fitness Shop is just one more time.
-It’s a shop that combines the concepts of Serverless and Fitness, which are two of my favorite things, because combining two amazing things can only lead to more amazing outcomes.
-There are seven distinct domains that all contain one or more serverless functions.
-Some of these services are event-driven, while others have an HTTP API and all of them are written in Go.
+Quick recap: the ACME Serverless Fitness Shop combines two of my favorite things — serverless and fitness.
+It has seven distinct domains, each with one or more serverless functions.
+Some are event-driven, others have an HTTP API, and all of them are written in Go.

-If you’ve ever done something with CI/CD, you’ll likely know Jenkins.
-Jenkins is a great tool, but pretty much everything requires a plugin that you need to install on the server.
-If you’re building or testing code or parsing output from a command-line tool, you need to make sure that those tools are available on the machine that runs the builds.
-As far as I know, there is no managed service for Jenkins available.
+Jenkins is well-known, but almost everything requires a plugin installed on the server.
+You need to make sure build tools are available on the machine running the builds.
+And as far as I know, there’s no managed Jenkins service.

-Travis CI is another well-known tool.
-Builds in Travis CI run in a container, or virtual machine, with almost no additional tools installed other than the language you’ve chosen.
-You also cannot set environment variables across multiple projects.
+Travis CI runs builds in a container or VM with minimal tooling beyond the language you’ve chosen.
+You also can’t share environment variables across multiple projects.

 # The version of the CircleCI configuration language to use (2.1 is needed for most orbs)